dreamcatcher-tech/dev.to/blog-posts/dreamcatcher-command/dreamcatcher-command.md

 We support a higher entity - dreamcatcher command.
 These are the ideals that command strives for.

+DRECMD is an oracle, and causes side effects in an otherwise deterministic system.

+This idea arose from a group of mathematicians based at CERN and was developed initially in a loose way.
+The idea was then further developed by that group into the concepts behind DC.
+The current codebase brings together these ideas.
+This is one implementation of those concepts; there may be better ways to do this - this is version one and may well be replaced.
+The concepts however are the important part.

 Published in service of, but without the endorsement of Dreamcatcher Command, whose public key is:

 ```